Amplify-and-Forward Relaying for Hierarchical Over-the-Air Computation: Introduction

-Conventionally, such distributed functional computation is implemented based on a separated communication and computation design principle, in which different WDs need to send their data to the fusion center individually before the computation.
-This design, however, generally has very low spectrum utilization efficiency, and may induce serious communication delay, especially when the number of WDs becomes large.
-Recently, {\em over-the-air computation} (AirComp)\cite{Nazer07} has emerged as a promising solution to compute such functions over the air, by exploiting the signal superposition properties of wireless channels.
-With AirComp, different WDs can simultaneously transmit their data to the fusion center over the same frequency band.
-Via proper pre-processing and phase/power control at WDs, the fusion center can then reconstruct/estimate the targeted function values from the superimposed signals directly.
-As such, AirComp integrates the wireless communications and functional computation into a joint design, thereby enhancing both the communication and computation resource utilization efficiency.
+Conventionally, such distributed functional computation is implemented in wireless networks based on a separate communication and computation design principle, in which different WDs send their data to the FC individually, and the FC first decodes their individual data, and then performs the functional computation.
+Due to the harmful inter-user interference in multiuser communication, the separate design, however, may incur huge communication overhead and severe transmission delay, especially when the number of WDs becomes large.
+Recently, {\em over-the-air computation} (AirComp) \cite{Nazer07,Aba16,Gold13-1,Gold13,Gold15} has emerged as a promising solution to compute various functions (especially the so-called {\em nomographic} functions\cite{Gold15}) over the air, by exploiting the signal superposition property of wireless multiple access channels.
+In AirComp, different WDs can simultaneously transmit their data to the FC over the same frequency band.
+With proper pre-processing and phase/power control at WDs, the FC can then reliably reconstruct/estimate the desired nomographic function values from the superimposed signals\cite{Gold15}.
+Different from the conventional separate communication and computation design by combating against the harmful inter-user interference, the new AirComp solution integrates the wireless communication and functional computation into a joint design by utilizing the inter-user interference beneficially, thereby achieving higher resource utilization efficiency.